 When Can You Make Slip, Trip And Fall Injury Claims

-You could suffer from various injuries from slips, trips and falls.
+You could suffer from various injuries from slips, trips, and falls.
 However, in order to claim compensation, you need to prove that your injury was caused by someone else breaching their duty of care.
 You are owed a duty of care in various places and situations.

-In the workplace, your employer owes you a duty of care under the Health and Safety at Work etc. Act 1974.
-Per this duty of care, they must take reasonable steps to ensure your safety while in the workplace.
+Under the Health and Safety at Work etc. Act 1974, your employer owes you a duty of care.
+They must take reasonable steps to keep you safe while in the workplace.
 For example, this may include undertaking risk assessments, providing non-slip footwear and other personal protective equipment (PPE), and reporting major injuries to the Health and Safety Executive (HSE).

 You are also owed a duty of care whilst in public places.
-The Occupiers’ Liability Act 1957 states that any party in control of a public space must take the necessary steps to ensure your reasonable safety whilst using that public space.
+The Occupiers’ Liability Act 1957 states that any party in control of a public space must take the necessary steps to ensure reasonable safety whilst using that public space.

 If your employer or an occupier breached their duty of care, you could become injured in a trip and slip accident.
 Later in this guide, we will provide some examples of how this type of accident could occur.